misterbrownlee/tehfoo-bashdots/sublime/README.md

 # Hi, me.
 It's me.

 I'm here remind you about how to symlink these so your SublimeText install picks up all your cozy feel good mods.

+Most of this crap goes in:

+    /Users/brownlee/Library/Application Support/Sublime Text 2/Packages

 ```
 cheezburgr-brownlee: ~ $cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User/